 5.1 The line manager/headteacher should complete a pregnant worker's risk assessment when they are informed of the pregnancy.
-The line manager/headteacher should review the risk assessment at reasonable intervals during the pregnancy or if the situation changes.
-However, individuals are still responsible for their safety at work, and they should advise their line manager/headteacher if there are parts of their work or areas of the workplace that they think might affect their health and safety
+The line manager/headteacher should review the risk assessment at reasonable intervals during the pregnancy or if the individual's situation changes.
+Individuals are still responsible for their safety at work, and should advise their line manager/headteacher if there are parts of their work or areas of the workplace that they think might affect their health and safety.